ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Application: performance comparison with other works

 The improvement percentages of photo-$z$ estimation results of these runs for \textsc{annz} and \textsc{annz+} as compared to \textsc{annz2} are summarised in table~\ref{tab:annz_comparison} and visualised in the figure~\ref{fig:zphot_zspec}.
 The overall result shows \textsc{annz+} performs much better than \textsc{annz2}.
 As we can see, the performance metrics of \textsc{annz2} on $\sigma_{\textrm{RMS}}$ and $\sigma_{\textrm{68}}$ are higher than \textsc{annz+}, resulting in poorer performance of \textsc{annz2} compared to \textsc{annz+} with difference up to 2.5 per cent for the LRG sample, 12.1 per cent for Stripe-82, 40.6 per cent for the PG-06 sample and 43.6 per cent difference for the PG-46 sample despite changes in the activation function.
 Surprisingly, even though \textsc{annz2} uses the sigmoid function, it still works well in deep networks compared to the original \textsc{annz}, which gives worse results.
 Furthermore, the use of tanh has been shown to enhance the accuracy of photo-$z$s in \textsc{annz2}.
 Figure~\ref{fig:zphot_zspec}, shows \textsc{annz+} gets many of the high spec-$z$ objects correctly close to the diagonal line of the scatter plot for Stripe-82, PG-06 and PG-46.
 This shows that \textsc{annz+}, despite showing not much difference in results for the LRG sample, has shown promising results to produce better photo-$z$s for high redshift samples.
 As we move to the \textsc{annz2}, it is evident that \textsc{annz2} does not perform well when dealing with high dimensional inputs where the scatter plot density of galaxies did not focus on the regression line.

 The discrepancies between both algorithms are due to the regularisation method, backpropagation uncertainty generation method and the optimisation process in between \textsc{annz} and \textsc{annz2}.
 Ref. \cite{soo_pau_2021} showed that \textsc{annz2} performed poorly in high-dimensional input when a large number of inputs is used, which aligns with our findings.
 The utilisation of $k$NNs by \textsc{annz2} to generate errors might be the underlying reason, it looks at the nearby objects in the significantly high-dimensional $ugr{i^*}z{y^*} + 40$ narrowband space and uses them to determine the associated uncertainties.
 We can see that the $k$NN method probably works the best when the number of inputs is small, as the curse of dimensionality may have diluted the separating power of $k$NNs to determine better uncertainties.
 Despite differences in architecture, it is worth noting that \textsc{annz+} demonstrate a higher level of stability than their predecessors.
+We also recognise that \textsc{annz2} was designed to generate accurate PDFs, thus it may not be optimised for producing derived point estimates.
 These observations provide strong justification for updating \textsc{annz} to ensure that it remains relevant and competitive alongside \textsc{annz2}.